SmartIntellect

 Problem I

-The current segmentation workflow is too time-consuming
+The current segmentation workflow is too time-consuming for operators

 Although the current process allows them to fulfill the requirement of creating new customer segments, it is widely regarded as overly cumbersome.
 Operators often need to repeatedly make selections, leading to a prolonged process.